GBADsInformatics/NationalStatsOrgLivestockData/README.md

 The project is currently under development - more information about scripts and methodology will be added as the project continues.

+## Get file formats

+The first step of preprocessing is to get all file formats:
+`python get_file_formats.py ../raw_data ../logs`

+Then, we figure out which of the excel files are workbooks and which are just one page.
+For any that are workbooks, we split the files up and place them in the preprocessing directory and create a log `workbooks.txt`

 Author: Kassy Raymond
 Email: kraymond@uoguelph.ca